bobleer/AmazonViews/README.md

 # AmazonViews
-The reviews on the Amazon platform from June 1995 to March 2013.
+4 billion reviews on the Amazon platform from June 1995 to March 2013.

+# Model Performance

-# CNN + LSTM
+## CNN + LSTM
 ```
 _________________________________________________________________
 Layer (type)                 Output Shape              Param #